Sent as SMS: Meaning Behind the Delivery Switch

 High-Volume Texting Calls for a Purpose-Built Setup

-When your team sends messages from separate devices, it becomes hard to keep threads in order and even harder to manage personalized messages at scale.
+When your team sends texts from separate devices, it becomes hard to keep threads in order and even harder to manage personalized messages at scale.

 Phones also freeze, drop signal, or slow down during busy hours, which leads to missed replies, delayed sends, and lost follow-ups.

 Rather than relying on individual phones, you can use structured messaging software to manage communication.
-SMS marketing software removes the hassle that comes from juggling phones and makes it easier for each sender to work in a steady flow.
+A text marketing platform removes the hassle that comes from juggling phones and makes it easier for each sender to work in a steady flow.

 Textellent helps you send messages through a dedicated SMS server infrastructure, which allows you to reach large contact lists without encountering device issues.